San Antonio Tours & Activities

 Mission Concepcion - Visit Mission Concepcion and be transported back in time to the era of Spanish conquest, and experience the strength of the Friars who Christianized the Native Americans.
 Learn how the Spanish developed the mission system within the San Antonio area and Texas and how they and Native Americans lived and worked in the mission era.
 View the original frescoes still visible within the rooms of the mission.
 Mission Concepción is the oldest unrestored stone church in America today, and it is still an active parish, as are all of the missions, except the Alamo.

 This tour includes hotel pick-up ONLY from San Antonio area hotels.
-Child price is for ages 5 through 11.
-All sales are final - NO REFUNDS for this tour.
-Please reserve online, or call us toll-free at 888-804-9486.
+Child rate applies to ages 5 through 11.
+Children 4 and under are free.
+Please order online or call to order or for more information.

 Customer Ratings & Reviews